 HOLIDAY INN BENOA

-We thoroughly enjoyed our stay at the Holiday Inn Resort Benoa in 2015.
+We thoroughly enjoyed our stay at the Holiday Inn Resort Benoa in 2015 and returned in 2019.
 The kids were welcomed from our arrival with it taking no time at all for them to run to the pool with the waterslide.
 The perfect size for younger kids, many hours were spent with the kids splashing around while we relaxed by the pool.
 There was plenty of activities on the beach and the sun loungers were actually relaxing unlike in Kuta.
 The kids club was a favourite and in a great location next to the pool and restaurant so easy to pop them in for 1/2 a hour while we enjoyed our meals.
 Mason wasn’t old enough to go in by himself but they welcome nannies or parents to accompany the younger kids.

 The rooms were a great size and the first night as it was just the kids and I we stayed in an ocean view room overlooking the pool and beach.
 Well this made for a beautiful sunrise wake up the next morning, especially great as the kids rise very early!
 There was plenty of room for a portacot and the balcony was secure for younger kids like Mason who like to climb.
 We then moved to interconnecting rooms when hubby arrived and these were extremely spacious and well priced.
 Each room had its own bathroom and wardrobe with a balcony on each room overlooking the internal pool.
-The kids adventure suites looked amazing when I looked through and were more like apartments if having space from each other is important.

 The food at Holiday Inn Benoa was yummy and the breakfast awesome, especially as they bought my morning latte to me!
 I especially love that breakfast started at 6:30am as our kids do not like to sleep in, even on holidays!
 Perhaps the best part was that kids under 12 eat free in Pasar Market Cafe, Nudi Beach Club and Duke’s Pool bar keeping the budget under control.
 We really loved our stay at Holiday Inn Resort Benoa and can’t wait to stay again one day.